KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/specification.md

 The application pops up random one-minute workouts based on the user's time interval settings.

-The basic version of the application contains five different one-minute exercises.
+Basic version of the application contains five different one-minute exercises.

-Features
+### Features
 - Registering to the system
 - Logging in to the system
 - Setting the personal workout program: